Table of Contents

-No. You don't need to limit your child's activities.
+You don’t need to limit activities.
 If flat feet become painful from overuse, your doctor may recommend rest.
-Wearing a certain style of shoe, walking barefoot, running, doing foot exercises or jumping will not make flat feet worse or better.
+Wearing a certain style of shoe, walking barefoot, running, doing foot exercises, or jumping will not make flat feet worse or better.

 Can surgery help?

 Surgery is not helpful for most patients with flat feet.
-If your child's flat feet are caused by fused foot bones, and if shoe inserts and casts have not helped, surgery may be considered.
+If your child’s flat feet are caused by fused foot bones, and if shoe inserts and casts have not helped, you may consider surgery.
 Your doctor can help you make that decision.

-- What is the likely cause of my child's foot pain?
+- What is the likely cause of my/my child’s foot pain?

-- Is there anything I can do to help relieve my child's pain?
+- Is there anything I can do to help relieve my/my child’s pain?

-- Is it safe for my child to exercise?
-What kind of exercise should he/she do?
+- Is it safe for me/my child to exercise?
+What kind of exercise should I/he/she do?

-- Will my child's flat feet cause any long-term problems?
+- Will my/my child’s flat feet cause any long-term problems?